jasonmadigan/mcp-helper/README.md

 ## Architecture

-- **MCP Gateway** (port 8080): Main server that acts as both MCP server and MCP client, aggregating tools from backend servers
+- **MCP Gateway** (port 8080): Main server that acts as both MCP server and MCP client, aggregating tools from backend servers with per-client session management
 - **Test MCP Server 1** (port 8081): Simple MCP server with echo and timestamp tools
 - **Test MCP Server 2** (port 8082): Simple MCP server with dice roll and magic 8-ball tools

+### Session Management

+The gateway implements **per-client backend connections**:
+- Each client that connects to the gateway gets dedicated connections to each backend server
+- Sessions are properly isolated between clients
+- Backend connections maintain their own sessions internally via the mcp-go client library
+- No manual session header management required

 ## Configuration (Hardcoded for PoC)